Overview

 Why would I choose this extension over Facebook’s official plugin?

-Facebook’s official pixel plugin provides advanced integration for some other plugins that can help you with advertisement campaigns.
+Facebook’s official Meta Pixel plugin provides advanced integration for some other plugins that can help you with advertisement campaigns.
 If you see no use in that, and you just want a simple integration, then this extension provides a lightweight alternative–as is such with all our solutions.

 What about cookie consent?